Find and fix writing mistakes instantly

 To define compound noun usage, you need to first look at its parts.
 The head of the word or phrase in a compound noun tells you what kind of thing the whole is referring to.
 The other words in the combination modify this head, or primary, word.

 The word wildlife is made up of the words wild and life.
 Looking at each part, you can determine that the whole word is referring to life.
 Life, therefore, is the primary word, while the adjective wild is the modifier.
 Combined, they create a new word for undomesticated forms of life, which is the essence of a compound noun definition.

 Wildlife is an example of what is a compound noun in the closed form.
 Compound nouns can also appear in hyphenated form or open form (as two separate words).
 Some words even use more than one form, depending on the context.

 Your style guide may also designate different punctuation or spelling for certain instances.
 MLA format, for example, uses an en dash when combining a multi-word phrase temporarily with mid, such as mid–twentieth century.
 Consulting with our library of resources and using our easy grammar checker will help you with formatting.

 Closed Form Compound Noun List

-What is a closed compound noun?
-Seen above in the word wildlife, this form contains neither spaces nor hyphens when combined.
+What is a compound noun in closed form?
+Seen above in the word wildlife, this form contains neither spaces nor hyphens when combined in a typical compound noun definition.
 This form is frequently the result of a compound noun joining our lexicon through continued use.
-A phrase used in open form will transition to include a hyphen and, eventually, drop the hyphen and take on a closed form.
+A phrase used in open form will transition to include a hyphen and eventually drop the hyphen and take on a closed form.